There are several Paros to Antiparos ferry connections per day. Depending on which ferry you take, the Paros Antiparos trip takes 15-30 minutes.

 Antiparos is a small Greek island close to the better known Paros.
 Once a favourite destination of alternative travelers, it became famous in the 2000s, when Tom Hanks and Madonna started visiting.

-There are several foot passenger ferries per day from Paros to Antiparos during the summer months.
+There are several foot passenger ferries per day from Paros to Antiparos leaving from the main port in Parikia during the summer months.
 In addition, local ferries with vehicle capacity depart from Pounda port a few times per day.

 How to get from Paros to Antiparos

 The only way to travel from Paros to Antiparos in Greece is by sea.
 In fact, unless you have your own sailing boat or yacht, you will need first need to get to Paros in order to get to Antiparos.